derekTurner/IT-docs-25/25_Block_REACTROUTER/section_1/rmtutorial.md

 }
 ```

-Now the contact list is remover from root.tsx, just leaving the outlet.
+Now the contact list is removed from root.tsx, just leaving the outlet.

 ** app/root.tsx **
 ```javascript